Why Depth Matters in Parallelizable Sequence Models: A Lie Algebraic View: Mathematical Preliminaries

 If $\fr{g}^{(j)} = 0$ with the smallest finite number $j$, $\fr{g}$ is classified as a \emph{solvable} Lie algebra with derived length $j$.
 Similarly, the \emph{lower central} series of $\fr{g}$ is a sequence of ideals spanned by nested commutators:

 If $\fr{g}^c = 0$ with the smallest finite number $c$, $\fr{g}$ is \emph{nilpotent} with class $c$.
 An \emph{abelian} Lie algebra is the special case with $[\fr{g},\fr{g}]=0$ \cite{hall2013lie}.

 These Lie algebras are related by a structural hierarchy.
 Abelian Lie algebras are nilpotent, and all nilpotent Lie algebras are solvable.
-A solvable Lie algebra can be constructed by a \emph{tower} of abelian algebra extensions (\cref{app:rem_solvable_k_tower}).
-Extension is formally introduced in \cref{app:subsubsec_extensionprelim}.
+Furthermore, one can \emph{glue} abelian Lie algebras to construct a solvable one.
+A Lie algebra \emph{extension} is a short exact sequence $0 \to \fr{a} \to \fr{g} \to \fr{h} \to 0$ where $\fr{a}$ is an \emph{ideal} of $\fr{g}$ and $\fr{h} \cong \fr{g}/\fr{a}$.
+If $\fr{g}$ has derived length $j$, $\fr{g}^{(j-1)}$ is an abelian ideal by definition, and $\fr{g}/\fr{g}^{(j-1)}$ is again solvable with derived length $j-1$.
+Thus, a solvable Lie algebra is a \emph{tower} of abelian algebra extensions (App.\ref{app:subsubsec_extensionprelim}).